RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 UVData: Selecting data
 -----------------------
-The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times or polarizations to keep in the object while removing others.
+The select method lets you select specific antennas (by number or name), antenna pairs, frequencies (in Hz or by channel number), times (or time_range) or polarizations to keep in the object while removing others.

 Note: The same select interface is now supported on the read for uvfits, uvh5 and miriad files (see :ref:`large_files`), so you need not